open-goal/jak-project/docs/markdown/decompiler_states.md

 ### Go to a virtual state
-todo
+You must be in a behavior in order for `go-virtual` to decompile successfully.

+## The return value of `event` problem.
+There is one place that seems to rely on the return value of `event`.
+As a result, the default is to assume that `event` returns an `object`.
+However, there are sometimes `event` functions that clearly don't return a value and will refuse to decompile.
+The recommendation is:
+- Try to make all `event` functions return a value.
+- If it is absolutely not possible, make the function type return `none`, then the defstate should automatically insert a cast.

 ## Unsupported
-Calls to `find-parent-method` that actually return a `state` will have the wrong type.
+Calls to `find-parent-method` that actually return a `state` will have type `function`.
 You must manually cast it.
 Make sure you get the argument types correct.
+This same problem exists for finding methods, but it has been very rare.
+If needed we can add special support in the decompiler/compiler to make this work.

 If there is a function with multiple virtual `go`s which assume a different type at compile-time (accessing different parts of the type tree), then it is not possible to insert the right kind of cast yet.

-Virtual states that don't call `inherit-state` will not work correctly.
-I need to find an example of this in order to add support.